Sleeping in Airports

 • Try resting on the comfy benches inside cafes that close for the night.

-• The North Waiting Area, between Terminals 2 and 3, has couches and tatami mats for stretching out.
+• Between Terminals 2 and 3, the North Waiting Area has couches and tatami mats for stretching out.

 Rest Zones

-Tokyo Narita Airport seems to offer designated rest zones where tired travellers can relax and enjoy some stress-free time before their flight.
-Information is not available on the Narita web site, so you can add locations by clicking here to update this section.
-(Don’t forgot to include the terminal # in your tip)
+Tokyo Narita Airport offers designated rest zones where tired travellers can relax and enjoy some stress-free time before their flight.
+Information is unavailable on the Narita website, so you can add locations by clicking here to update this section.
+(Don’t forget to include the terminal # in your tip)

 Hotels

-If you’re not in transit or looking for a longer stay, check out Nine Hours Narita Airport, which is a 24-hour capsule hotel located at Terminal 2 in the Cary Park.
+If you’re not in transit or looking for a longer stay, check out Nine Hours Narita Airport, a 24-hour capsule hotel located at Terminal 2 in Cary Park.
 Rent overnight or by the hour.

 More traditional hotels are located within a quick drive of the airport.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at Narita Airport.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at Narita Airport.

 Lounges

 narita airport loungesWhile Tokyo Narita Airport has several lounges, none have designated sleep rooms or rest areas.
-If you just want to relax in a comfortable seat, check out this list of lounges in our Tokyo Narita Airport Guide that you can pay to access.
+If you only want to relax in a comfortable seat for a few hours before your flight, check out this list of lounges in our Tokyo Narita Airport Guide that you can pay to access.

 Security & Safety

 At the time of this update, we have no reports from travellers commenting on safety issues at Tokyo Narita Airport.
-Many travellers report feeling very safe thanks to the Japanese culture and nearby security guards.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+Many travellers feel safe thanks to the Japanese culture and nearby security guards.
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review